top of page

 Buddy Inspiration

-Diver inhales from a breathing bag and exhales back into a breathing bag.
-The gas has carbon dioxide chemically removed and electronic sensors control flow of oxygen and other gases as required, allowing the dive to carry much less gas.
+The diver inhales from a breathing bag and exhales back into a breathing bag.
+The gas has carbon dioxide chemically removed, and electronic sensors control the flow of oxygen and other gases as required, allowing the dive to carry much less gas.
 The circuit is closed because all gas is recycled, and none is released (except to vent upon ascent)

-• Modern closed circuit rebreathers constantly monitor oxygen levels in the breathing mixture and are able to adjust the oxygen concentration to a level that is optimum for the divers’ depth.
-The result is much shorter decompression times and much less risk of oxygen toxicity
+• Modern closed-circuit rebreathers constantly monitor oxygen levels in the breathing mixture and can adjust the oxygen concentration to a level that is optimum for the divers’ depth.
+The result is much shorter decompression times and much less risk of oxygen toxicity.

 OPEN CIRCUIT REGULATORS